Internal linking is free SEO. Almost nobody does it right.

 The three-step internal linking audit:

 1. Find your orphaned pages Pages with zero internal links pointing to them.
 Google finds them eventually, but they rank far below their potential.
 Run a crawl tool or search your own site for pages you can't reach by clicking from the homepage.
+These are your biggest quick wins.

 2. Find your high-authority pages These are usually your homepage, your most-linked blog posts, and your pricing page.
 These pages have the most authority to give away.
+Check Google Search Console → Links → Top linked pages internally to confirm.

 3. Link from high-authority to underperforming Add contextual links — naturally within body copy — from your strongest pages to the pages you want to rank better.
 Use descriptive anchor text, not "click here".

 How many internal links per page?
 There's no hard limit.
 The practical rule: link when it's genuinely useful to the reader.
 3–10 contextual links per long-form page is a reasonable range.
+Sitewide navigation links (header, footer) pass minimal authority — contextual body links are significantly more powerful.